looker-open-source/extension-template-react/README.md

     }
    ```

 7. Create a `model` LookML file in your project.
-The name doesn't matter.
-The model and connection won't be used, and in the future this step may be eliminated.
+The name doesn't matter although the convention is to use the name of the extension.
+The model and connection are used to secure access to the extension.

    - Add a [connection parameter](https://docs.looker.com/r/lookml/types/model/connection) to this model.
-It can be any connection, it doesn't matter which.
-   - [Configure the model you created](https://docs.looker.com/r/develop/configure-model) so that it has access to some connection.
+   - [Configure the model you created](https://docs.looker.com/r/develop/configure-model) so that it has access to the connection.

 8. Connect your new project to Git.
 You can do this multiple ways: